ab-2019blr/simpleprojects/StockMarketApp/doc/task_breakdown.md

 - **Prepare marketing materials** and feature demonstrations
 - **Create support channels** and help desk procedures

-This structured approach ensures you build a robust, scalable Indian stock market analytics platform following industry best practices.
+This structured approach ensures you build a robust, scalable Indian Stock Market App following industry best practices.
 Each phase builds upon the previous one, allowing for iterative development and testing throughout the process.